ology/techn.ology.net/blog/2020/12/27/no-1-hits-entry-longevity/index.markdown

 ![](chart-x-no1-weeks.png)

-This shows that ... there is no trend either.
-Ok.
+This shows that ... there is really no trend either.
+But maybe you could say that the longer a hit song is number one, the longer it stays in the charts.
+This is not earth shattering news, by any means.

 For what it's worth, here is a 3D plot (made with [R](https://www.r-project.org/)):